Farhanaislam1/Farhanaislam1/README.md

 # Hi there! 👋 I'm Farhana Islam
-## As an Emerging Data Analyst, I have recently completed a Post-Diploma in Data Management & Analytics in addition to a Master of Science in Chemical Engineering and Applied Chemistry.
+## As a Data Analyst, I have recently completed a Post-Diploma in Data Management & Analytics in addition to a Master of Science in Chemical Engineering and Applied Chemistry.

 Throughout my career, I have developed a clear reputation as a results-oriented professional dedicated to developing predictive models, optimizing business performance, and enhancing data visualization for stakeholder engagement.